|

 efficient of operation, not liable to deterioration by use,

+and which can be economically manufactured."
 The information about the production of this

 brace is very limited.
 The portion of this patent, a ratchet